Winter melon nutrition: calories, carbs, GI, protein, fiber, fats

 A chemical called γ-aminobutyric acid (GABA) was isolated from the ash gourd.
 This substance has mental health benefits (12).
-A substance in winter melon has been used as an ayurvedic treatment for epilepsy (12).
+A substance in winter melon has also been used as an ayurvedic treatment for epilepsy (12).

 Ash gourd juice extract was shown to have anti-depressive effects (23).
 Fresh ash gourd juice improved morphine withdrawal symptoms in rats (24).

-What’s more, this food is used in Ayurvedic medicine to treat schizophrenia (25).
+Moreover, this food is used in Ayurvedic medicine to treat schizophrenia (25).

 Winter melon may be consumed in moderation during pregnancy.
 However, always consult your physician first.
 The fiber content in winter melon helps relieve constipation.
 Additionally, the zinc and vitamin C present in the food help improve the immune system.
-Finally, folate helps prevent congenital disabilities (neural tube defects).

 Analgesic and Antiedemic Effects

-Two chemicals isolated from the wax gourd called alnusenol and multiflorenol can inhibit histamine release in the smooth muscles, thus providing an analgesic effect (29).
+Two chemicals isolated from the wax gourd, called alnusenol and multiflorenol can inhibit histamine release in the smooth muscles, thus providing an analgesic effect (29).